 Excellent customer support

 How you treat your customers can be your most differentiating factor.
-Train your team well so that your customers can talk to representatives who are well informed about your product or service.
+Train your team well so that your customers can talk to representatives who are well-informed about your product or service.

 Have a Unique Selling Point (USP)

 Ensure that your customers know your USP.
 Explain what your brand is here to solve and why you are the best provider of the solution.
-Learn how your customers operate and come up with ways you can enrich their experience on the product/service you are offering.
+Learn how your customers operate and come up with ways you can enrich their experience with the product/service you are offering.